SushreeSwagatika/SSImageEditor/README.md

  *      self.imageView.layer.masksToBounds = YES;
   ```

-  * Crop section has been categorized into Lasso-cropping and Resizable-cropping ways.
+  * Crop section has been categorized into Lasso-cropping(which means, cropping free-hand drawing shapes) and Resizable-cropping ways.

   * Shading section comprises of adjusting the image contrast, brightness, exposure and saturation that is totally based upon [GPUImage](https://github.com/BradLarson/GPUImage).
 It is a great library that has a lot more !!!
 Check it out for more features.

-  * Last but not the least, correction of red-eye images has been provided.
+  * Last but not the least, correction of red-eye images has been also included to remove red-eye from images.

 ## Requirements